MathBunny/newton-raphson/README.md

 * Uses exp4j to evaluate expressions (reverse Polish notation)

 It's important to note that:
-> Newton's method of approximation does not work if the slope of tangency is zero at the guess, nor does it identify multiple roots
+> Newton's method does not work if the slope of tangency is zero at the guess, nor does it identify multiple roots

 ###Features:
 * Nice interface to input equation